-This recipe is just the right amount of change if your kids don’t stray too far from the norm.
+This recipe for saucy tacos with crispy corn shells is just the right amount of change if your kids don’t stray too far from the norm.
 Of course, they were loved by this taco loving family.
 The taco meat is also fabulous for tostadas, nachos, or taco salad too.
 I also included a bonus recipe for you, chili taco filling.
 This is one I learned from my dad, who learned it from his mom, my grandma.
 Way easy to make!

 - 1 lb ground beef